-The is my professional narrative.
+This is my professional narrative.
 It is best to start here to review my internship overall.
 This report provides a more descriptive account of the problems faced and interventions.
 Here is much of my story - here are lessons learned - here are some thoughts for the future.
-Also included is qualitative and quantitative data along with related charts.